isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Had it been an open source (code) project, this would have been release 0.7.
 Copying, use, modification, and creation of derivative works from this project is licensed under an MIT-style license.
 Contributing to this project requires agreeing to a Contributor License.
 See the accompanying [LICENSE](LICENSE) file for details.
-We make this project available to "friendly users" to use, copy, modify, and derive from, hoping for constructive input.
+We make this project available to “friendly users” to use, copy, modify, and derive from, hoping for constructive input.

 Comments and suggestions for improvements are most welcome.
 We plan to modify and extend this document as our understanding improves and the language and the set of available libraries improve.